10 min read

 Greyston Bakery

-Greyston Bakery made its mission straightforward, reflected its slogan: ‘Eat Brownies, Change Lives.’
+Greyston Bakery made its mission straightforward, reflected in its slogan: ‘Eat Brownies, Change Lives.’

 Aeronautical engineer-turned-Buddhist-monk-turned-entrepreneur Bernie Glassman founded the company in 1982.
 Since launching, their goal has been to ‘unlock the power of human potential through inclusive employment.’